 05 July 2017

-"I’m excited that more people will be able to enjoy the beauty of the view from the top of Black Hill and experience the unique geological treasures of Hallett Cove Conservation Park," said Minister Hunter.
+With this trail upgrade, more people will be able to enjoy the view from the top of Black Cliff and experience Hallett Cove’s unique geology.

 The health benefits of spending time in nature are well known, and I encourage as many people as possible to experience our parks.